WIS-MICC-CellObservatory/Methods/Running LSCF Python solution.md

 ## Run the solution
 **Steps**
-1. Open an Anaconda prompt (See above for details)
+1. Open **Anaconda prompt**
 2. Navigate to where the solution is stored on disk

-  use cd {path} command to get to the folder where your Jupyter notebook resides.
+  use cd {path} command to get to the folder where your solution file resides.
 Notice, in case it is on a different drive (e.g., D: and not C:, first switch to that drive by writing the Drive name (e.g., D:) and only then use the cd command

 3. Activate the enviorenment (e.g., imzml_env) by running the following command:
 <p align="center">